Sage-Bionetworks/snowflake/CONTRIBUTING.md

 ### 3. Create a New Branch Off `dev`

 Create and checkout your feature branch from the latest `dev` branch.
-Name it based on your feature or fix, and JIRA ticket number (if applicable).
+Name it based on the Jira ticket number and your feature/fix.
 For example:

 ```bash
 git checkout -b snow-123-new-feature origin/dev